 - Large-scale semantic reasoning

 The complex reasoning engine supports RDF, RDFS, OWL, and OWL2 as a knowledge expression language that describes the knowledge data to be reasoned.
 Therefore, the results we provide are within the range of Description Logic supported by each knowledge expression language.
-DL-based reasoning mainly infers on knowledge subsumption, equivalence, consistency, satisfiability, querying, and so on, to generate new relationship information.
+DL-based reasoning mainly infers knowledge subsumption, equivalence, consistency, satisfiability, querying, etc., to generate new relationship information.